GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 ---

 ## What is Forex Trading
-The foreign currency exchange, known as the forex market where forex trader make money by buying and selling currencies through online forex broker trading platform.
-Forex is a world largest market compared to stocks, options, and futures where currencies are traded 24 hours a day for five business days a week.
+The foreign currency exchange, known as the forex market where forex traders make money by buying and selling currencies through online forex broker trading platforms.
+Forex is the world's largest market compared to stocks, options, and futures where currencies are traded 24 hours a day for five business days a week.

 ## How Forex Trading Works
 For an offline forex trading example, imagine you want to travel from your country, let's say the United States of America, to Japan.
 In this situation, you need to convert your cash from USD to YEN at a nearby money changer.
 You are essentially selling dollars and buying yen at the given rates provided by the exchanger.
 These rates include the actual yen currency value plus some commission charged by the exchanger.

 If you find the given rates acceptable and are willing to buy the yen currencies at a specific amount of dollars, the transaction will be completed.
 Otherwise, you may choose to seek another exchanger offering lower rates.

 In <strong>online forex trading</strong>, everything is done electronically through a <strong>forex broker platform</strong> called the Electronic Communication Network (ECN).
-The transaction between you as the broker's client and the broker as your dealer is called Over The Counter (OTC).
+The transaction between you as the broker's client and the broker as your dealer is called Over-the-counter (OTC).

 ## Forex Currency are Quote in Pairs
-Each currency in online forex trading are qouted in pairs that group in three category:
+Each currency in online forex trading is quoted in pairs that group into three categories:

 > Example: EUR/USD – Euro (EUR) is the base, and the US Dollar (USD) is the quote which is if the price of EURUSD is 1.08526, this means 1 Euro equal to 1.08526 USD.